Taguig City Hall: Old Municipal and City Halls

 The first municipal hall of Taguig was built in barrio Santa Ana, one of the nine original barrios of the city.
 It was erected on 1892 at the site of what is now Plaza Quezon.
 The second municipal hall, constructed in 1928, was erected in front of the Santa Ana Church.

-Later on, the local government of Taguig moved to its third municipal (and now city) hall located at Gen. Luna Street, Tuktukan.
+Later on, the local government of Taguig moved to its third municipal (and now city) hall located at Gen. Luna Street in Tuktukan.
 The third edifice was constructed in 1959 and has been renovated three times.
-It is set to be replaced by the construction of the fourth city hall located along Pedro Cayetano Boulevard, Ususan.
-Currently, the third city hall building is still in use as the local government awaits the completion of the fourth city hall.
-However, several city government offices have already moved to the partially complete new city hall, including the Session Hall of the City Council.

 New City Hall

+The fourth Taguig City Hall seen under-construction as of October 2025.

 Groundbreaking for the construction of the fourth Taguig City Hall was held on June 25, 2019.
-It was targeted for completion on 2021 but it did not meet its target completion date due to the COVID-19 pandemic.
+Located along Pedro Cayetano Boulevard in Ususan, it was targeted for completion on 2021 but it did not meet its target completion date due to the COVID-19 pandemic.
 The building is being constructed by phases.
-On March 27, 2025, the new Council Session Hall, City Council Session Hall Gallery, and Function Rooms were officially opened.
+On March 27, 2025, the new Council Session Hall, City Council Session Hall Gallery, and Function Rooms were opened.

-On June 26, 2025, reelected Taguig City Mayor Lani Cayetano, together with reelected Senator Pia Cayetano of the 20th Congress, took their oath before Chief Justice Alexander Gesmundo at the Council Session Hall.
-It is a historic first for the city and was attended by Senate President Francis Escudero, and Senators Alan Peter Cayetano and Joel Villanueva.
+On June 26, 2025, Taguig City Mayor Lani Cayetano, together with her sister-in-law, Senator Pia Cayetano, took their oath before Chief Justice Alexander Gesmundo at the Council Session Hall, following their re-election.
+It is a historic first for the city and was attended by Senate President Francis Escudero and Senators Alan Peter Cayetano and Joel Villanueva.